euroscipy/euroscipy_proceedings/papers/kelsey_dsouza/01_dsouza.rst

 We gain several benefits by building models with immutable objects and pure functions:

--  The *user models* can be manipulated by the *tool* more easily, to provide tool capabilities like animation and graph-plotting based on evaluating pure functions at different points in time.
+-  The *user models* can be manipulated by the *tool* more easily to provide tool capabilities like animation and graph-plotting, based on evaluating pure functions at different points in time.
 -  The values of computed attributes and other intermediate values can be visualized as easily and unambiguously as any stored attributes.
 -  Debugging becomes much less of an issue since values do not change while executing a model, and the definitions parallel the math taught in school science.